Samoa Joe learned just how strong the friendship between Kevin Nash and Scott Hall was at TNA’s 2007 Turning Point pay-per-view.

 Samoa Joe keeps the promo going with a visibly frustrated Kevin Nash looking on.

-"So if you all don’t mind, I’d love to get a few things off my chest.
+"So, if you all don’t mind, I’d love to get a few things off my chest.

 Number one, in TNA, we have two types of wrestlers.
 We have TNA die-hards who come here and entertain and bust their ass for these fans every night of the week!
 And we got superstars who think they can come and do whatever they want, however they feel like.
 We have superstars who come out here and not only screw us, the hard-working wrestlers of TNA, but they screw each and every fan who paid to see them, no matter how old they are.

 So let me make this real simple, let me explain to you what TNA is — TNA is The Motor City Machine Guns coming out here and busting their ass and trying to make a break in this business.
 TNA is Black Machismo doing his damnedest to entertain every single fan in this building.
-TNA is Samoa Joe coming in here and doing what he does best, wrestle and be the best damn professional wrestler in the world.
+TNA is Samoa Joe coming in here and doing what he does best, wrestling and being the best damn professional wrestler in the world.
 TNA is a bunch of hard-working young athletes who are looking to change the wrestling world, guys who held down this while others profiteer from it.
 TNA is the men who come in here, risk their lives on scaffoldings on wires while others show up and pass their pensions.

 So I’ll tell you what, Scott Hall.
 Chico, kiss my ass.
 You punked out, and you’re a punk.